David Sánchez (footballer, born 1998)

-David Sánchez Mallo (born 24 December 1998) is a Spanish professional footballer who plays for Hércules CF as a central midfielder.
+David Sánchez Mallo (born 24 December 1998) is a Spanish professional footballer who plays for Segunda Federación club SD Logroñés as a central midfielder.

 Club career

 Sánchez was born in Madrid, and represented CD Leganés as a youth.
 He made his senior debut with the C-team in the 2017–18 campaign, in the regional leagues, and also appeared regularly with the reserves in Tercera División during the campaign.

 On 11 July 2019, Sánchez moved to another reserve team, Deportivo Fabril also in the fourth tier.
 He made his first team debut for Dépor on 1 September, coming on as a second-half substitute for Mujaid in a 1–3 away loss against Rayo Vallecano in the Segunda División championship.

 On 31 August 2020, Sánchez signed a two-year contract with Hércules CF in Segunda División B.